Table of Contents

 Flavor Profiles Explained

-- Ancho: Think dark chocolate, dried fruit (especially prunes), and a touch of coffee.
-Its sweetness balances out rich dishes beautifully.
+- Ancho: Deep notes of dark chocolate, dried plums, and subtle coffee.
+Its sweetness balances rich proteins and sauces.

 Cooking with Pasilla and Ancho Chiles